Krozark/cpp-Socket/README.md

 * ntw::FuncWrapper
     * This class define some (static) base functions for the communication
     * This is in this class that you have to add you own function (.hpp, .cpp or .tpl for template)
-    * Client side : the body of function are juste like that : return send<ReturnType>(sock,unique function id,params ...)
+    * Client side : the body of function are juste like that : return send\<ReturnType\>(sock,unique function id,params ...)
     * Server side : normal function, juste make your stuf, and return the result.
     * Server also need to build FuncWrapper::dispatch(SocketSerialized& request) function.
-It's juste a big swith on the id function; Here is the default:
+It's juste a big switch on the id function.
+Here is the default:

         void FuncWrapper::dispatch(SocketSerialized& request)
         {
             if(request.size()>0)
             {